revenol/WPMEC/installing_tensorflow_eng.md

 # Guideline to install tensorflow

-> Detailed guide on how to install Tensorflow is provided on its [official website](https://www.tensorflow.org/install/).
-The following menu explains how we setup our tensorflow on Windows.
+1. Detailed guide on how to install Tensorflow is provided on its [official website](https://www.tensorflow.org/install/).

-1. Install Anaconda.
-Download Anaconda with
+1. Detailed guide on how to install packages is provided on [Anaconda official weisite](https://docs.anaconda.com/anaconda/navigator/getting-started).

+*Make sure that you have enabled the tensorlfow environment before running the main.py.
+Otherwise, it generates a 'tensorlfow' error*.